MagnusTiberius/iocphttpd/README.md

 JOURNAL:

 4/10/15 - Configured win flex bison to generate output that could support multiple .y and .l files in one directory.

+4/13/15 - Still figuring out how to copy a byte array to WSABUF.